 Create a flea spray by mixing 4 liters of vinegar, 2 liters of water, 500 ml of lemon juice and 250 ml of witch hazel in a large spray bottle.
 Before applying the product around your home, you should vacuum properly, emptying the contents into an outside bin, and wash any bedding/cushions that could be infested.
 Once this is completed, apply the natural flea remedy to your home using a heavy spray, spraying carpets, furniture, pet bedding, window sills, and floors.

-One of the most effective flea control home remedies is vacuuming.
+If you're struggling with knowing how to get rid of fleas, know that one of the most effective flea control home remedies is vacuuming.
 This helps getting rid of fleas by removing them from the fibers of your carpets and furniture.
 However, there is a way in which you can increase the effectiveness of this by using baking soda!